VSRUG-alex/vsrug-oculars/img/README.rst

 .. contents::

-These images are mostly placeholders, as ocular data is not precise/confirmed yet.
+.. warning:: ocular data is not precise/confirmed yet.

 Tested
 ------